Abanoub-Fouad/number_to_word_arabic/README.md

 # number_to_word_arabic

-A new Flutter package that conver number to arabic word.
+A new Flutter package that convert number to Arabic word

 ## Getting Started